The best travel health insurance for international adoption and for covering adopted children

 GeoBlue Voyager Choice and Essential Single Trip Travel Insurance

 A great plan for U.S. travelers including pre-existing condition insurance

-- U.S. travelers looking for one of the best overall travel plans
+- U.S. travelers looking for some of the best travel insurance that covers pre existing conditions

 - People up to age 74 (or 84 on Choice)